jacobharless/WAFCookbook/README.md

 ### Tie CNAME record to your domain
 Note down the CNAME target of this WAF policy.

-Now make CNAME record in the DNS of your domain that maps to `www.trywaf.tk`
+Now make CNAME record in the DNS of your domain that maps to `www.trywaf.tk` in www.freenom.com

 If you now access `www.trywaf.tk` because of above CNAME entry, traffic reaches to WAF node, WAF policy is applied and then it reaches to your origin i.e. OCI instance.